MontiCore/montiarc/README.md

 The plain MontiArc language is defined in MontiArcLanguage.
 It does not contain class diagrams.

-The language family MontiArcLanguageFamily aggregates MontiArcLanguage and CD4AnalysisLanguage.
+The language family MontiArcLanguageFamily aggregates MontiArcLanguage, CD4AnalysisLanguage and JavaDSLLanguage.